jason920207/assignment/tasks_and_solutions.md

 Your instructions: <___TODO-FILL_ME_IN___>

 ---
-Add "start": "lerna run --parallel start" in the package.json in the root, and if want to start up all 3 server, just use npm run start
+Add "start": "lerna run --parallel start" in the package.json in the root, and if want to start up all 3 server, just use "npm run start"

 3) The dev team you are working on has asked you to make sure this repo's code always looks pretty and easy to read since other developers from all around the world will be writing to it and some will not know what formatting you like in your code (ex. they may use 1 space vs 2 spaces to indent their code).
 Describe how you will make sure committed code is always formatted consistently and implement the tool or process.

-Describe your solution: <___TODO-FILL_ME_IN___>
+Describe your solution:
+i add the prettier in the package.js in next_server, and alse add  "lerna run --parallel lint"  in the root folder, so we can use "npm run start" before we push our code to repository

 ---